-- When district school officials have what federal law refers to as a "legitimate educational interest" in a student's records.
-School officials would include board members and employees, such as the superintendent, administrators, and principals; teachers, school counselors, diagnosticians, and support staff (including district health or district medical staff); a person or company with whom the district has contracted or allowed to provide a particular institutional service or function (such as an attorney, consultant, third-party vendor that offers online programs or software, auditor, medical consultant, therapist, school resource officer, or volunteer); a parent or student serving on a school committee; or a parent or student assisting a school official in the performance of his or her duties.
-"Legitimate educational interest" in a student's records includes working with the student; considering disciplinary or academic actions, the student's case, or an individualized education program for a student with disabilities; compiling statistical data; reviewing an educational record to fulfill the official's professional responsibility to the school and the student; or investigating or evaluating programs. - To authorized representatives of various governmental agencies, including juvenile service providers, the U.S. Comptroller General's office, the U.S. Attorney General's office, the U.S. Secretary of Education, TEA, the U.S. Secretary of Agriculture's office, and Child Protective Services (CPS) caseworkers or other child welfare representatives, in certain cases. - To individuals or entities granted access in response to a subpoena or court order. - To another school, school district/system, or institution of postsecondary education to which a student seeks or intends to enroll or in which he or she is already enrolled. - In connection with financial aid for which a student has applied or which the student has received. - To accrediting organizations to carry out accrediting functions. - To organizations conducting studies for, or on behalf of, the school, to develop, validate, or administer predictive tests; administer student aid programs; or improve instruction. - To appropriate officials in connection with a health or safety emergency. - When the district discloses information it has designated as directory information.
-[See Objecting to the Release of Directory Information on page 7 for opportunities to prohibit this disclosure.]
+- When district officials have what federal law refers to as a "legitimate educational interest" in a student's records.
+School officials would include: - Board members and employees, such as the superintendent, administrators, and principals; - Teachers, school counselors, diagnosticians, and support staff (including district health or medical staff); - A person or company with whom the district has contracted or allowed to provide a specific institutional service or function (such as an attorney, consultant, third-party vendor that offers online programs or software, auditor, medical consultant, therapist, school resource officer, or volunteer); - A person appointed to serve on a school committee to support the district's safe and supportive school program; - A parent or student serving on a school committee; or - A parent or student assisting a school official in the performance of his or her duties.

+"Legitimate educational interest" in a student's records includes working with the student; considering disciplinary or academic actions, the student's case, or an individualized education program for a student with disabilities; compiling statistical data; reviewing an educational record to fulfill the official's professional responsibility to the school and the student; or investigating or evaluating programs.

+To authorized representatives of various governmental agencies, including juvenile service providers, the U.S. Comptroller General's office, the U.S. Attorney General's office, the U.S. Secretary of Education, the Texas Education Agency, the U.S. Secretary of Agriculture's office, and Child Protective Services (CPS) caseworkers or, in certain cases, other child welfare representatives.

+- To individuals or entities granted access in response to a subpoena or court order. - To another school, district/system, or postsecondary educational institution to which a student seeks or intends to enroll or in which the student already is enrolled. - In connection with financial aid for which a student has applied or has received. - To accrediting organizations to carry out accrediting functions. - To organizations conducting studies for, or on behalf of, the school to develop, validate, or administer predictive tests; administer student aid programs; or improve instruction. - To appropriate officials in connection with a health or safety emergency. - When the district discloses directory information-designated details.
+[To prohibit this disclosure, see Objecting to the Release of Directory Information on page 10.]